richardleung1/frogger/README.md

 ```

 # Event Listeners
 A click event listener is added to the start button which calls the functions at  specific intervals and reassign variables.
-A click event listener is added to the reset button which clears the canvas and intervals and removes the keyup event listener.
+A click event listener is added to the reset button which reloads the page.
 ```javascript
 document.getElementById('start').addEventListener('click', function() {